-Irregular power supply is a significant risk faced in the manufacturing industry.
-An Uninterruptible Power Supply service or UPS secures the industrial cycle by providing a regular flow of electricity and avoids any fatalities, disruptions, or data loss.
-Interrupted power leads to a substantial loss of time and effort, until the machinery in question is finally restarted.
-Back-UPS with capacities of 5 to 150 kVA have been available for almost 40 years, and the market continues to grow at a 12% annual rate as businesses and the industry in general become more dependent on the continuous flow of clean and reliable power.
+An erratic power supply is one of the major threats in the manufacturing industry.
+An Uninterruptible Power Supply service or Back-UPS streamlines functionality in the industrial cycle by regulating the flow of electricity and avoids any fatal disruptions or loss of data.
+Irregular power supply leads to a substantial loss of resources until the machinery in question is finally restored.
+A Back-UPS with capacities ranging from 5 to 150 kVA have been available for the past 4 decades, and the market has continued to escalate at a 12% annual rate.
+This is due to the ever-present reliability on the continuous flow of clean and uninterrupted power.

-The power or electricity requirement of a corporate office is different from that of the production unit.
-Similarly, with the varying scale of these production units, the throughput for each production plant is different.
-Industries need to deal with more harsh requirements and fluctuations.
-Therefore, it’s a must for devices to have reliable power factor correction.
-This has mandated the need to understand the fundamental difference between Standard UPS and Industrial UPS.
-Some of the differences to consider while choosing a UPS are as follows:
+Power requirements vary – a corporate office productivity is different compared to that of a production unit.
+Hence, with differing scales of production, the throughput required for each plant is different.
+Industries face the problem of harsh requirements and irregularities in supply.
+Therefore, it’s critical for devices to have reliable power factor correction facilities.
+This has emphasised the need to understand the basic differences between Standard UPS and Industrial UPS.
+Some standout points to consider while choosing a smart UPS are as follows:

-- Physical condition – The environmental conditions in which the UPS system functions should always be taken into consideration.
-For industries like the Oil & Gas sector, petroleum pipeline, heavy manufacturing units, etc., there needs to be a heavy duty UPS that can deal with the minutest load fluctuations and safeguard the equipment.
-For example, low power UPES systems can take the load of computers and less complex machinery with ease.
+Physical condition: The physical surroundings and conditions in which the UPS system functions is an important factor to consider.
+Industries like the Oil & Gas sector, petroleum pipeline, heavy manufacturing units, etc., require a heavy duty UPS that can handle the largest load fluctuations and safeguard the equipment.
+Conversely, low-power UPS systems can regulate the requirements of computer devices and less complex machinery with relative ease.

-- Design of the System – Industrial UPS systems are more durable and come with a complex structural design that’s engineered to handle major setbacks in the system.
-These devices are often customised according to the client’s onsite requirement.
-Their complexity mandates the need to provide a user manual with its installation.
-Meanwhile, a standard UPS system has a relatively simpler design and can work in a more controlled environment.
+Design of the System: Industrial UPS systems are sturdy and come with a complex structural design that’s engineered to monitor and eliminate major problems in the system.
+These devices are often personalised based on the client’s onsite requirement.
+Their intricacy mandates the need to provide a user manual with its installation.
+Meanwhile, a standard UPS system has a comparatively straightforward design.

-- Longevity – The standard UPS systems are less likely to function for long due to lower stability and a contract-based support service.
-On the other hand, industrial UPS systems have a better lifespan, i.e., around 20-30 years.
-They come with long-term full customer service facility lifespan.
-Therefore, in case of any discrepancy, the device can be refurbished.
+Longevity: Standard UPS systems are less likely to function for long periods due to lower stability and contract-bound customer service.
+On the other side of the spectrum, industrial UPS systems have a significantly longer lifespan of around 20-30 years.
+They also come with a long-term full customer service facility.
+Therefore, in case of any mishap, the device can be replaced.

-- Cost consideration – In the world of cutting-edge competition, it becomes difficult to meet customer requirements.
-Therefore, marketers propagate the notion of cost efficiency rather than cost cutting.
-Installing a standard UPS system is a viable decision for low-power stations like data centres.
-Meanwhile, places with high electricity requirements can function efficiently with more powerful and sustainable UPS battery backup to function at optimum productivity.
+Cost consideration: In this era of cutting-edge competition, it is becoming tougher & tougher to meet customer requirements.
+Therefore, marketers propose the notion of cost-effectiveness rather than cost-cutting.
+Using a standard UPS system is a suitable option for low-power stations like data centres.
+Meanwhile, set-ups with large electricity requirements can enable a powerful and sustainable UPS battery backup to function at optimum productivity.

-Support and Servicing – The standard UPS system doesn’t require a whole lot of servicing throughout its run.
-However, the industrial UPS system generally comes with an elaborate program that includes all support and maintenance services.
-This is done to sustain and extend the life of the entire manufacturing equipment, while also seeing to it that the industrial UPS system enjoys a relatively long lifespan.
+Support and Servicing: The standard system doesn’t require a whole lot of technical support.
+However, the industrial system often requires a comprehensive program that includes support and maintenance services.
+This is done to prolong and secure the life of the entire manufacturing equipment.

-From an external point of view, the industrial and standard UPS systems might seemingly have a whole lot of things in common.
-However, both these systems have a ton of differences when one looks at them from a technical perspective.
+From a common viewpoint, the industrial and standard smart ups might seemingly have a lot of similarities.
+However, both these systems have intricate differences when observed from a technical perspective.
 There are many business that understand the technical aspects of both these UPS systems, and Schneider Electric India is one such company that has come out with a broad range of smart UPS supplies that are essential for the business.
 The company is a step ahead in providing inverter technology, which is required to sustain the operations of any business, regardless of their scale.